Brondell01/Brondell01.github.io/README.md

     }
    ```

-   This XML code is how the program determines not only how the table is displayed, but by utilizing the "Android:ID" tag, we get to identify the specific element to display.
+   This XML code is how the program determines not only how the table is displayed, but by utilizing the "Android:ID" tag, we get to identify the specific element to display from the Java coded activity.
+The TableLayout allows us to align the table with the page we've built here with the "wrap_content" setting.
+You'll also notice the ScrollView used here, which determines the size of the scroll area as well as the provide instructions on what section of our XML layout should be scrollable.
+Here we use this almost like a wrapper around our table so that the results can be scrolled, depending on the length of the reporting list.
  ```xml

     <ScrollView